rodrigopsasaki/nodejs-express-mysql-sample/README.md

-# nodejs-restify-mysql-sample
+# nodejs-express-mysql-sample
-Simple project running MySQL and Restify on NodeJS
+Simple project running MySQL and Express on NodeJS